 - 1.1 An operator, regardless of it holding an approval to carry dangerous goods, shall establish and maintain staff training programmes, as required by the ICAO Technical Instructions.
-These training programmes shall be approved by the Authority. - 1.2 An operator shall ensure that all staff who receive training undertake a test to verify understanding of their responsibilities. - 1.3 Training must be provided or verified upon the employment of personnel identified in accordance with the applicable column of Table 1 or Table 2 below. - 1.4 An operator shall ensure that all staff who require dangerous goods training receive recurrent training as required by ICAO Technical Instructions. - 1.5 An operator shall ensure that records of dangerous goods training are maintained for all staff trained as required by the ICAO Technical Instructions and shall include the following: - (a) the individual's name; - (b) the most recent training completion date; - (c) a description, copy or reference to training materials used to meet the training requirements; - (d) the name and address of the organisation providing the training; and - (e) evidence which shows that a test has been completed satisfactorily. - 1.6 The records of training must be made available upon request by the Authority. - 1.7 An operator shall ensure that his handling agent's staff is trained in accordance with the applicable column of Table 1 or Table 2 below.
+These training programmes shall be approved by the CAAT. - 1.2 An operator shall ensure that all staff who receive training undertake a test to verify understanding of their responsibilities. - 1.3 Training must be provided or verified upon the employment of personnel identified in accordance with the applicable column of Table 1-4 and Table 1-5 as required by ICAO Technical Instructions. - 1.4 An operator shall ensure that all staff who require dangerous goods training receive recurrent training within 24 months of pervious training to ensure knowledge is current as required by ICAO Technical Instructions. - 1.5 An operator shall ensure that records of dangerous goods training are maintained for all staff trained as required by the ICAO Technical Instructions and shall include the following: - (a) the individual's name; - (b) the most recent training completion date; - (c) a description, copy or reference to training materials used to meet the training requirements; - (d) the name and address of the organisation providing the training; and - (e) evidence which shows that a test has been completed satisfactorily. - 1.6 The records of training must retained by the employer for a minimum period of 36 months from the most recent training completion month and must made available upon request by the CAAT. - 1.7 An operator shall ensure that his handling agent's staff is trained in accordance with the applicable Table 1.4 and 1.5 as required by ICAO Technical Instructions.